BrianPugh/cyclopts/docs/source/cookbook/app_upgrade.rst

        else:
            print(f"mypackage updated from v{old_version} to v{new_version}.")

-``sys.executable`` points to the current python interpreter's path; if your package was installed via pipx, then it points to the python interpreter in it's respective virtual environment.
+``sys.executable`` points to the currently used python interpreter's path; if your package was installed via pipx, then it points to the python interpreter in it's respective virtual environment.

 .. _pipx: https://github.com/pypa/pipx